KG-1510/zepto-frontend-task/README.md

 ## 🪜 Steps I took to optimize the page load time

-- Used `.webp` assets instead of `.png` or `.jpeg` to minmizing loading time.
-- Used SVG icons wherever possible as they are lighter than image type icons.
 - Used PurgeCSS to tree-shake unused styles and optimize my final build size.
 - Used Lighthouse DevTools Extension to find the performance issues and fix them using their actionable suggestion.
-- Used netlify that has world-class CDN technology that reduces waiting time even further.
+- Used Netlify that has world-class CDN technology that reduces waiting time even further.

 ## Available Scripts